lagarenneschool/task-monitor/README.md

 pretty simple. you need a mongodb server, another server to run everything, and clients, oh and a bunch if time.

 setting up the server
+`apt install node npm && npm install express mongodb`

+`node server.js`

+dont forget to change and add your mongodb url and server url in the server.js file

+# setting up the extension

+same goes for the extension, you need to add your server url/endpoints before being able to pack the extension and install in on the clients' computers.

+# working the managemen console

+its pretty self explanatory. refresh strus button at the top, shows when everything was last uodated too. the console updates every 30 seconds with the server too. when a user is ontask, they will be in green. offtask, red. grace period, orange. grace (extended), purple. presumed off, dark gray. offline? light gray.

+settings will allow you to add the exception on a user. please mot as of now, the exception is only management xonsole side, and not server side.